Revising the Uniform Commercial Code to Protect Americans’ Property Rights and Impede a U.S. Central Bank Digital Currency

 Senior Fellow at | Website | + posts

-Jack writes and edits across formats, producing substantial long-form analysis as well as concise public- and policy-facing work, and regularly shepherds research projects from conception through publication.
-He engages with policymakers at the federal and state levels, media professionals, and other stakeholders to bring institutional analysis to bear on real-world governance challenges.
+Jack writes and edits across formats, producing both long-form analysis and concise public-facing work, and regularly leads research projects from development through publication.
+He engages with policymakers at the federal and state levels, media professionals, and other stakeholders.

-His work has been published by The Hill, Fox News, RealClearMarkets, and the Washington Examiner, among others.
-He is also the coauthor of The Next Big Crash, which analyzes the legal and institutional foundations of the modern financial system and their implications for property rights and investor asset security under conditions of financial stress and crisis governance.
+His writing has appeared in The Hill, Fox News, RealClearMarkets, and the Washington Examiner, among other outlets.
+He is also the coauthor of The Next Big Crash, which examines the legal and institutional foundations of the modern financial system and their implications for property rights and investor security under conditions of financial stress.

 Jack also serves as a Senior Policy Analyst and Research Fellow at The Heartland Institute.
 He holds a master’s degree in international affairs from Loyola University Chicago and a bachelor’s degree in economics and history from Boston College.